Welding

 Filler

 Metal Selection.
-As corrosion potential is the primary concern
+As corrosion potential is the primary concern in the selection

-precipitation (CP) in the HAZ, see the stainless section.
-Its reported that the
+(CP) in the HAZ, see the stainless section.
+Its reported that the CP does in most

-CP does in most cases not result in accelerated corrosion attacks.
-Like stainless
+cases not result in accelerated corrosion attacks.
+Like stainless weld consumables,

-minimize the CP influence.
-With
+CP influence.

 MIG welding remember you will get greater current density (less sluggish welds)